The limit of large mass monopoles: Abstract

 \section{Abstract}

-In this paper we consider $\rm SU(2)$ monopoles on an asymptotically conical, oriented, Riemannian $3$-manifold with one end.
+In this paper, we consider finite energy $\SU(2)$ monopoles on an asymptotically conical, oriented Riemannian $3$-manifold with one end.
 The connected components of the moduli space of monopoles in this setting are labeled by an integer called the charge.
-We analyse the limiting behavior of sequences of monopoles with fixed charge, and whose sequence of Yang--Mills--Higgs energies is unbounded.
-We prove that the limiting behavior of such monopoles is characterized by energy concentration along a certain set, which we call the blow-up set.
-Our work shows that this set is finite, and using a bubbling analysis obtain effective bounds on its cardinality, with such bounds depending solely on the charge of the monopole.
-Moreover, for such sequences of monopoles there is another naturally associated set, the zero set, which consists on the set at which the zeros of the Higgs fields accumulate.
-Regarding this, our results show that for such sequences of monopoles, the zero set and the blow-up set coincide.
-In particular, proving that in this ``large mass'' limit, the zero set is a finite set of points.\\ Some of our work extends for sequences of finite mass critical points of the Yang--Mills--Higgs functional for which the Yang--Mills--Higgs energies are $O(m_i)$ as $i\to\infty$, where $m_i$ are the masses of the configurations.
+We analyze sequences of monopoles with fixed charge and unbounded mass, or equivalently unbounded Yang--Mills--Higgs energy.
+We prove that their limiting behavior is characterized by energy concentration along a blow-up set, which is finite, and obtain effective bounds on its cardinality depending only on the charge.
+We also consider the zero set formed by the accumulation points of zeros of the Higgs fields and prove that the zero set and the blow-up set coincide.

+At each concentration point, a moving centre analysis produces a finite cluster of mass one Euclidean monopoles whose total energy equals the concentration weight in the limiting energy measure, with no loss of mass-renormalized energy in the intervening regions.
+For general Yang--Mills--Higgs critical points whose energies are $O(m_i)$ as $i\to\infty$, where $m_i$ are the masses of the configurations, the blow-up set is countable and contains the limiting Higgs-zero set for every compact structure group.
+If the structure group is $\SU(2)$ or $\SO(3)$, a moving centre and scale selection argument also produces a nontrivial mass one Euclidean Yang--Mills--Higgs critical point at every blow-up point.
+We explain why this last conclusion can fail in higher rank.

+\textbf{Changes to the published version and guide to this revision.} The published version of this paper corresponds to arXiv version~4.
+The present version~5 is a self-contained corrected and expanded version of that article.
+It incorporates all corrections to the statements and proofs, as well as the additional results on the complete bubble-cluster structure, while retaining the organization, numbering, and unaffected parts of the published article as far as possible.